 We benefit communities through our giving and employee volunteering.
 Click on a region of interest to see examples of our impact.
 Click here to view the full list of our 2014 grants and donations.

 In 2013, the Motorola Solutions Foundation impacted more than 1.2 million people around the world.
-Our $15.9 million in funding helped people in more than 40 countries live in safer communities, have greater access to STEM education, and rebuild after disaster.
+Our $14.5 million in funding helped people in more than 30 countries live in safer communities, have greater access to STEM education, and rebuild after devastating disasters.

 Learn more about the Motorola Solutions Foundation.